Hierarchical Clustering With Confidence: Conditional inference: should we merge?

 The proof for this result can be found in Appendix \ref{proof:lem2}.

 The next lemma shows that the test statistic $R^{(t)}$ given the auxiliary statistics has an $F$ distribution under $H_0^{(t)}$, provided that the clusters $(\wincluobs{t}{1}$, $\wincluobs{t}{2})$ are predefined, i.e., their dependence on data is ignored.
-Our main result, presented in the next section, further conditions this distribution on the sequence of greedy merges made by our randomized clustering algorithm to obtain the correct distribution of the test statistic.